tinacms/tina.io/content/guides/nextjs/tina-with-strapi/authenticating-with-strapi.md

 @TODO: imports

 Before we can implement an editing experience, we need to set up an authentication experience.
 To do this, we'll be running through setting up credentials through Strapi.
-Alternatively, Strapi allows you to log in using third-party auth providers, and they're pretty simple to get running.

 ## Using Next.js Preview Mode